 Tip 2: Being a Landlord is Strictly Business

 The best way to reduce bottlenecks and possible lawsuits is to keep your relationship professional with tenants.
 Discuss things professionally and supply signed documents for every agreement you have with your tenant.
 Play your part as a landlord and property manager and leave no room for tenants to point accusing fingers at you.
 Hire an accountant to settle taxes and analyze what funds are accessible to you.

 Also, keep the security deposit as specified by the law, and set clear terms as to what is refundable in specific scenarios.
 Most importantly, document all important conversations you and your tenants have agreed on.
 When you handle your property professionally your tenants will take you seriously.

 Setting standards precedes screening potential tenants.
 The essence of your standard is to recruit the best tenant that would pay on time.
 How do you achieve this?
 Credit reports, background information, history with their past landlords, and certain personal standards would help you sieve through many people and choose the right tenants.

 For example, some people only accept tenants who work in certain industries and earn two times their rent.
 Whatever your screening process and standard are, be realistic and give a chance to potential tenants who deserve it.
 Also, an important part of your standard is a firm lease agreement that stipulates your expectations of the tenants and their responsibility.
 You can have an estate attorney make a lease agreement that includes minute details like parking areas, maintenance of lawn, pets, subletting, and property alterations.

 Add to all these tips an efficient service delivery for your tenants.
 Show up and do not slack on your responsibility to tenants and the property.
 This way you can make sure that the integrity of your agreement is not undermined.

 Are you looking for assistance with home insurance in New York?
-Contact the experts at the Scavone Insurance Center in White Plains, New York today.
+Contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.